-Overall, IEHP's QM Program was effective in reviewing data, assessing trends, identifying opportunities for improvement and developing improvement activities within the Health Plan related to access to care, member and provider experience and quality of care.
-The current structure of all committees was positive, and we had robust practitioner participation and leadership involvement for 2022.
-For 2023, IEHP will focus on meeting the Program goals and completing all initiatives as outlined in the 2023 QM Work Plan.
+Overall, IEHP's QM Program was effective in reviewing data, assessing trends, identifying opportunities for improvement, and developing improvement activities within the Health Plan related to access to care, member and provider experience and quality of care.
+The current structure of all committees was positive, and we had robust practitioner participation and leadership involvement for 2023.
+During 2024, IEHP will focus on meeting the program goals and completing all initiatives as outlined in the 2024 Quality Management/Quality Improvement & Culturally Linguistically Appropriate Services (CLAS) Workplan.

-During 2022, IEHP continued to produce and distribute the Quality Report.
+During 2023, IEHP continued to produce and distribute the Quality Report.
 Inside the Quality Report, we walk through our quality journey by looking at our performance over the past year with critical measures.
 We show how data translates into tangible outcomes for our Members, Providers and Team Members.
 While there were many areas where we excelled, there were also places where we found opportunities for improvement.
 The goal of the Quality Report is to be transparent.
 This journey is ongoing, and we hope to learn from it so we can do better and be better for those who rely on it most.
-This year, IEHP came up with innovative ways to serve our 47,000 new Members in Blythe, Needles, and Trona and other rural areas that were added to our service are through the CalAIM initiative.
-Additionally, we placed greater importance on our relationships with our Partners, especially Providers.
+This past year, IEHP placed even greater importance on our relationships with our Partners, especially Providers.
+Monthly engagement dinners and a significant increase in dollars allocated to our Pay-for-Performance programs were just two examples of IEHP's commitment to connecting, supporting, and learning from our Providers.